MADEX (Molecular and Atomic Database and Excitation Code)

 MADEX> REFS #Provides information on the laboratory data used

 MADEX> COLM #Provides information on collisional rates available

 MADEX> SCOL N # Selects collisional rates N from the list of COLM

 If a molecule does not have collisional rates it is always possible to compute the intensities under the LTE approximation.
 LVG calculations are performed using the formalism established by Goldreich and Kwan (1974; ApJ, 189, 441).

 At any time the DEFA command provides all the information MADEX is using for the current calculation.
 Information about MADEX can be printed using the command INFO.

 We are working now to provide a complete documentation of the software, which will be available soon.

-Acknowledgments in your publications using MADEX are welcome.
-Please use the following acknowledgment in your publications:
+Acknowledgements in your publications using MADEX are welcome.
+Please use the following acknowledgement in your publications:

 “This work has made use of MADEX (Cernicharo, 2012).”

 Cernicharo, J. “Laboratory astrophysics and astrochemistry in the Herschel/ALMA era”.
 ECLA – European Conference on Laboratory Astrophysics, Edited by C. Stehlé, C. Joblin and L. d’Hendecourt.
 EAS Publications Series, Vol. 58, 2012, pp.251-261.
 DOI: https://doi.org/10.1051/eas/1258040